Yxwww/yuxi-site/posts/you_may_not_need_redux.md

 This is what I mean by redux is not designed for writing performant web apps.
 It's very easy to write correctly behaving yet slow applications.
 The key knowledge to React performance is `managing when referencial equality check should pass`.
 It's a bit overly counter intuitive imo.
 When we build applications, we just want to focus on building the app logic.
 Lets say, we are implementing the behavior where one element triggers the update of another.
 Instead of directly programming that procedure using handler and call an update function, we are playing this game around referencial equality to make sure the app is not overly eager to rerender.

+How can we design the app to be fast while follows React & Redux principles.
+Maybe we have to jump back to the beginning.
+We have to unlearn what we have learned.

 ## Back to the basics

 [Redux principles and concepts transcends the library](</post/redux#single-source-of-truth-with-unidirectional-data-flow-(udf)>).
 I've had great success applying unidirectional data flow concept long before I started using Redux.
 This convinced me, we can apply the rest of the Redux concept to make our application more robust, easy to work with, and performant.